magnusmaynard/ratcam/process/README.md

 # Process :gear:
-For analysing these video of rats, to be run on a desktop computer as a post-processing step.
+Package for analysing videos of rats, to be run on a desktop computer as a post-processing step.

 Processing could be done on the Jetson Nano, but it is recommended to run on separate desktop machine for performance.